Crystal Growth on Locally Finite Partially Ordered Sets: Proofs

 \subsection{Proofs of Variance and Moment Bounds}

-We now supply the arguments for the bounds on the variance $ \var{\tau_A} $ and moments given in \Cref{sect:mom-bnds}.
-These rely on the difference inequalities from \Cref{sect:diff-oper}.
+We now supply the arguments for the bounds on the variance $ \var{\tau_A} $ and moments given in Section \ref{sect:mom-bnds}.
+These rely on the difference inequalities from Section \ref{sect:diff-oper}.
 The variance bounds are given first as they are shorter.